-This use case is even more advanced than the one of clause I.6 because the MP is relocated to a previous MG (here BGW node Nk-1), instead of the actual “loopback source” (i.e., OP of UEA here).
+This use case is even more advanced than the one of clause I.5 because the MP is relocated to a previous MG (here BGW node Nk-1), instead of the actual “loopback source” (i.e., OP of UEA here).

-Discussion:
+General discussion and evaluation of loopbacking in the context of performance monitoring:

 Prerequisites for loopbacking

 The “loopbacked media” must contain all necessary information as required by the performance metric(s).
+This requirement may be denoted as “location-independent measurement parity”.
 Here: the measurement results (of the MP’s) at locations Nk-1 (with loopback) and Nk (without loopbacking) must be identical.

 This condition may be fulfilled for some metrics, but not the plethora of all envisioned RTCP XR defined metrics.
+The specific measurement algorithm of a performance metric determines the principal applicability (of MP relocation) or not.

 Drawbacks of loopbacking